Code-Institute-Submissions/ConnorMcilroy-MS-FerlicityCafe_MayResub/README.md

 TESTING
 -------------------------------

-I have tested the website on the following internet browsers thorugh inspect:
+I have tested the website on the following internet browsers:
-• Google Chrome
+- Google Chrome
-• Microsoft Edge
+- Microsoft Edge
-• Safari
+- Safari
-• Firefox
+- Firefox

+I have tested the website on the following devices:
+- Moto G4
+- Galaxy S5
+- Pixel 2
+- iPhone 6/7
+- iPhone X
+- ipad
+- iPad Pro

 ACKNOWLEDGEMENTS & CONCLUSION
 -------------------------------